1c7/Yogurt/README.md

 2. You want charge money for that software
 3. It's One-off purchase($9 forever), not monthly recurring payment($15 per month).
 4. You don't want spend a lot of time(2-7 days maybe) thinking and building a license management system

+## Why using this
+1. It get the job done
+1. Simple
+2. Cheap

 ## How it work
 1. When user want purchase your one-off software, ask user for Email address (so user can receive license code via email)